Go back to main page

 FluksAqua Community, FluksAqua insights, Innovation, Utility management, Wastewater Management, Water and wastewater community, Tagged

-chemical contaminants, drinking water quality, water and wastewater utilities, water operator,
+chemical contaminants, drinking water quality,

 The World Health Organization (WHO) issued an addendum to its fourth edition of the 2011 Drinking-water Quality (GDWQ) in February 2017.
 GDWQ, which includes guideline levels for chemical contaminants in drinking water, is meant to serve as a health based framework for the water quality standards around the world and is recognized as the United Nations’ official position on drinking water quality.

 While Canada and the U.S. are major participants in the WHO process, both countries are completely independent when it comes to setting their water quality standards and guidelines.
 Health Canada (guidelines) and the U.S. Environmental Protection Agency (enforceable standards) determine the water quality specifications in their respective countries.
 The WHO guidelines are adopted as standards in most nations but there can be differences.

 Joseph Cotruvo is a long-time member of the WHO GDWQ committee and was involved in the recent revisions.
 Before establishing his own water consultancy, he spent 24 years at the USEPA as the director of its Drinking Water Standards Division and as a director of USEPA’s Risk Assessment Division.
 He describes the changes as minor adjustments but they do have influence around the world.